jetstack/terraform-google-gke-cluster/README.md

 ## Usage

 The module itself is located in the `gke/` directory and is designed to be used as part of a larger Terraform project.
 There is also a minimal example project in the `example/` directory which can be used to show the GKE module in use.

+## License

+This project is licensed under the [Apache 2.0 License](https://choosealicense.com/licenses/apache-2.0/).
+For full details see the `LICENSE` file.